wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    ### Text to speech

-   However, Trailhead tutorials are mainly text.
+   Trailhead content are mainly text.
+There are a few videos.

    PROTIP: Use a program that generates text to speech.
    Macs has it built-in, and just need to be enabled in Apple System Preferences > Accessibility > Speech.